 Practical Tips for Solo La Linea Travel

 - Book accommodation on weekdays if possible.
 Weekend rates in La Linea are higher in summer due to Gibraltar overflow.
-Weekday rates are more reasonable.
+Weekday rates are noticeably more reasonable.

 The Bottom Line